collindching/Programming/notes/programming-mistakes.md

 To increase efficiency and repeat keystrokes, I would think about ways to automate validation, either through by creating simple validation functions or Excel templates.
 For me, time invested in automating validation easily paid itself off tenfold.

-### 4. Debug calmly and methodically
+### 4. Debug methodically

-Sometimes it pays off to debug by following your intuition, though this approach worked for me with mixed success.
+When errors arise, debugging by following your instincts can sometimes pay off.
+But without a plan, this approach can be arbitrary and frustrating.
+In the long-term, following a methodical debugging procedure is a more effective strategy.

-There were several occasions when my hunches failed me, leaving me guessing and testing hypotheses at random to hopefully arrive at a solution.
-This is debug purgatory, and it is stressful.
+Building a system in which you narrow down sources of error and document attempted solutions can help you more effectively circle in on a solution.
+Moreover, this keeps stress at bay, allowing you to focus on debugging with an organized and calm mind.

-While following intuition can give you good results, following a methodical debug procedure is a more effective long-run strategy.
-Being methodical helps to reduce stress and narrow down the list of possible bug sources.
+At a high-level, I think a system should involve understanding the error message, developing context around the bug, and testing and documenting solutions in an organized fashion.
+In this system, you get more control over your debugging process, a reference document for future debugging cycles, and significant reduction in stress in exchange for a small additional investment in time and effort.
 The procedure that I've been using is:

 1. If there is an error message, read it carefully and look it up; if not, describe the unexpected behavior in writing
 2. Narrow down the location of the offending code by inserting manual tests